postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Local/Temporary variables

 Local variables, as the name suggests, are always local to the request being executed and have the highest precedence at any given point in time.
 Sometimes, they are also referred to as temporary variables.
 Anything that is transient and needed for collection execution should go as a local variable.
 Anything that must be persisted or has to be saved after the request execution must go as an environment or a global variable.
+You can use local variables if you want to override all other variable scopes defined in your Postman settings.

+**Note:** You can only create local variables through scripts and the syntax is illustrated below.
+Remember, the local variable in Postman app will be available only until execution of your request.

 Syntax: